Jane A. McKeating

 Jane A. McKeating is a professor of molecular biology at Oxford University, and honorary professor at the University of Birmingham, England, where she worked as a professor of molecular virology until 2017.
 She is listed as a notable scientist in Thomson Reuters' Highly Cited Researchers 2014, ranking her among the top 1% most cited scientists.

 Education

-McKeating obtained a Bachelor of Science degree (BSc, Hons) in 1982 and a Doctorate in 1987.
+McKeating obtained a Bachelor of Science degree (BSc, Hons) from the University of Warwick in 1982 and a Doctorate from University College London in 1987.

 Career

 McKeating was a fellow of the Lister Institute of Preventive Medicine from 1994 to 1999.

 In 2005, McKeating became professor of molecular virology and deputy head of the School of Immunity and Infection at the University of Birmingham, where she established the school's HCV group which is involved in various national and international collaborative studies.

 In 2017, she was appointed as professor of molecular biology at Oxford University, and continues as an honorary professor of the University of Birmingham.
 In 2019 she became an official fellow of Parks College.

 McKeating is a member of the scientific advisory boards for the University of Essen, Astex Pharmaceuticals, and Arrow Pharmaceuticals.